Scandinavian Tobacco Group A/S: Transactions in connection with share buy-back programme

 *According to separate agreements as from 20 May 2022 Chr.
 Augustinus Fabrikker Aktieselskab (CAF) participates on a 27.0% pro-rata basis and C.W.Obel A/S (CWO) participates on a 12.5% pro-rata basis to the shares purchased in the share buy-back programme.

-A detailed overview of transactions during the period 20 June–24 June 2022 is attached to this announcement.
+A detailed overview of transactions during the period 11 July –15 July 2022 is attached to this announcement.

 For further information, please contact: